LingCheng3273/OSS-Exercises/RCOSProjects.md

 Date: April 13, 2019
 #### Gitstats
 [gitstats](https://github.com/gwild37/oss-repo-template/blob/master/labs/lab-03/resources/outputpath/lines.html)
 The dates are the same, but the lines and authors are different.
+There are much fewer lines, and less contributors on gitstats.
 #### Gource
 [gource](https://youtu.be/NshDv0wYLmE)